thomasding/td-vimrc/README.md

 In OS X and Linux where `curl` is installed, td-vimrc can be installed with one command in the terminal:

-1. Clone the vimrc into your home directory:
+1. **Clone the vimrc into your home directory**:

     ```
     $ curl https://raw.githubusercontent.com/thomasding/td-vimrc/master/install.sh | sh -
     ```

-    It will clone this repo into ~/.td-vimrc, clone Vundle (the package manager that this vimrc uses, which need cloning manually) into ~/.vim/bundle/Vundle.vim, and create three local customizable vimrc files `~/.vimrc.before.local`, `~/.vimrc.after.local` and `~/.vimrc.plugin.local`.
+    It will clone td-vimrc into ~/.td-vimrc, clone Vundle (the package manager that this vimrc uses, which need cloning manually) into ~/.vim/bundle/Vundle.vim, and create local customizable vimrc files `~/.vimrc.before.local`, `~/.vimrc.after.local` and `~/.vimrc.plugin.local`, which are well self-documented.

-2. Enable extra features (optional):
+2. **Enable extra features (optional)**:

-    After these repos are successfully cloned into the local disk, edit `~/.vimrc.before.local` and enable the features that you need, which are mostly related to specific languages or terminal utilities.
-Skip this step if the basic feature is enough (see [Features] for what the vimrc utilizes for a basic feature).
+    Edit `~/.vimrc.before.local`and enable the features that you need.
+The extra features are mostly related to specific languages or terminal utilities.
+Skip this step if the basic feature is enough (see [Features] for what td-vimrc utilizes for a basic feature and extra features).

-3. Install all the plugins:
+3. **Install all the plugins**:

-    Run `:PluginInstall` in VIM or `vim +PluginInstall +qa` in terminal to install the plugins that the vimrc requires.
+    Run `:PluginInstall` in VIM or `vim +PluginInstall +qa` in terminal to install the plugins that td-vimrc requires for all the enabled features.

 The Manual Way